Revisiting Automated Topic Model Evaluation with Large Language Models

 \section{Introduction}

-Topic models are, loosely put, an unsupervised dimensionality reduction technique that can help organize document collections \cite{blei_et_al}.
-A topic model summarizes a collection with a small number of \emph{topics}.
-A topic is a probability distribution over words\footnote{We think of ``words'' as an atomic unit in a document, which can also be an n-gram or phrase.} where the top words make up a topic word set, $T_{ws}$.
-The $T_{ws}$ can be interpreted as organizing the collection into meaningful categories.
+Topic models are, loosely put, an unsupervised dimensionality reduction technique that help organize document collections \cite{blei_et_al}.
+A topic model summarizes a document collection with a small number of \emph{topics}.
+A topic is a probability distribution over words or phrases.
+A topic $T$ is interpretable through a representative set of words or phrases defining the topic, denoted $W_T$.\footnote{We think of “words” as an atomic unit in a document, which can also be an n-gram or phrase.
+E.g., $W_\text{legal}=$ \{litigation, attorney-client privilege, intellectual property, \ldots \}.}

 Each document can, in turn, be represented as a distribution over topics.
-For each topic, we can retrieve a representative document collection by sorting across topic distributions, $T_{dc}$.
-Because of their ability to organize large collections of text into meaningful categories, topic models are widely adopted by the social sciences, digital humanities, and other disciplines to analyze large corpora \citep[][inter alia]{Talley2011-ru, grimmer_stewart_2013, antoniak_birthing_stories, karami_et_al_2020}.\looseness=-1
+For each topic, we can retrieve a representative document collection by sorting documents across topic distributions.
+We denote this set of documents for topic $T$ as $D_T$.
+Because of their ability to organize large collections of texts, topic models are widely used in the social sciences, digital humanities, and other disciplines to analyze large corpora \citep[][inter alia]{Talley2011-ru, grimmer_stewart_2013, antoniak_birthing_stories, karami_et_al_2020}.\looseness=-1

 Interpretability makes topic models useful, but human interpretation is complex and notoriously difficult to approximate \cite{lipton-2018-mythos}.
-Automated topic coherence metrics do not correlate well with human judgments, with prevailing metrics often overstating differences between models \cite{hoyle2021automated, doogan-buntine-2021-topic}.
-Without the guidance of an automated metric, the number of topics, an important hyperparameter, is usually derived manually with a heuristic.
-Usually, practitioners fit various topic models, inspect the resulting topics, and select the configuration which works best for the intended use case \cite{hoyle2021automated}.
-This is a non-replicable and time-consuming process, requiring extensive expert labor.
+Automated topic coherence metrics do not correlate well with human judgments, often overstating differences between models \cite{hoyle2021automated, doogan-buntine-2021-topic}.
+Without the guidance of an automated metric, the number of topics, an important hyperparameter, is usually derived manually: Practitioners fit various topic models, inspect the resulting topics, and select the configuration which works best for the intended use case \cite{hoyle2021automated}.
+This is a non-replicable and time-consuming process, requiring expensive expert labor.